ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 - It's best to first shut down the system before you restart it.
 - **Do not restart the system until the `cloud-init` process is finished and you've configured the local IP address**.
 If you restart the system during the `cloud-init` process, you must call support or delete and reprovision your IBM i VM instance.
 - If you are using a Mac computer, the **Page Down** key is the same as **FN + Down Arrow**.
 - Change the password on the **Dedicated Service Tools (DST) Sign On** screen.
 Use **PF5** to change the DST password.
+For 7.5 stock images, this is the first screen.
 - On the next screen, select **Option 1** to **Perform an IPL**.
 The sign-on screen appears after the IPL completes.
 Change the system `QSECOFR` ID password.
 New security rules require at least a 15-character password.
 - `CRTUSRPRF` and `CHGUSRPRF` will also use these new security rules.

 ## Licenses and configuring your network
 {: #license-network}

-You must install the [minimum program temporary fix (PTFs) levels](/docs/power-iaas?topic=power-iaas-minimum-levels) on your IBM i VM.
+After deploying an IBM i VM, sign on after changing the QSECOFR password, accept the license agreements, then install the [minimum program temporary fix (PTFs) levels](/docs/power-iaas?topic=power-iaas-minimum-levels) if needed.

-After you deploy an IBM i VM and install the proper PTFs, you need to accept the license agreements.
-To accept the license agreements from the console, you must press **5** on each license agreement to display them.
+To accept the license agreements from the console, press **5** on each license agreement to display them.
 Click **PF14** to accept each agreement.
-After you accept the license agreements, press **PF3** and wait until `cloud-init` configures your network and injects your license keys.
+After accepting the license agreements, press **PF3** and wait until cloud-init configures the network and injects the license keys.
+Confirm the system has the [minimum program temporary fix (PTFs) levels](/docs/power-iaas?topic=power-iaas-minimum-levels).

 The `cloud-init` configuration process can take up to 5 minutes. **Do not restart your system** while `cloud-init` is running.
 If you restart your system during this time, you must call IBM support to manually configure your network and license keys.
 {: important}